 Medium and large operators in the South Coast Air Basin are most likely part of the South Coast RECLAIM program and are subsequently not required to meet the engine emission limitations included in Rule 1110.2.
 All facilities that emit over a certain threshold are required to participate in the RECLAIM program.
 As part of the RECLAIM program certain companies receive emission allocations every year and each allocation is good for 12 months.
 The portion of the allocation not needed to offset the operator's own emissions can be sold to other companies.
-If the operator does not receive an emission allocations.
+If the operator does not receive an emission allocation, they must buy emission credits from operators with unused emission allocations.
 In this way, the RECLAIM program is similar to a cap-and-trade program.
 The District does not have a RECLAIM-type program for this source category and all operators are required to meet the stringent emission limitations included in Rule 4702.

-73 SCAQMD exempt units that operate less than 500 hours from this limit; District defines "limited use" units as those operating less than 4,000 hours and only exempts engines operating less than 200 hours.
+&lt;sup>73 SCAQMD exempt units that operate less than 500 hours from this limit; District defines "limited use" units as those operating less than 4,000 hours and only exempts engines operating less than 200 hours.